Mid'hat Frashëri

 Mid'hat Bey Frashëri (also known by his pen name as Lumo Skëndo; Fraşerli Mithat Bey; 25 March 1880 - 3 October 1949) was an Albanian diplomat, writer and politician.
-The son of Abdyl Frashëri, one of the most important activists of the Albanian National Awakening in 1908 he participated in the Congress of Monastir.
-In 1942 he became the president of Balli Kombëtar (National Front), an Albanian nationalist collaborationist and anti-communist movement during the Second World War.
+Born as the son of Abdyl Frashëri, one of the most important activists of the Albanian National Awakening, he participated in the Congress of Manastir in 1908.
+In 1942, he became the president of Balli Kombëtar (National Front), an Albanian nationalist, collaborationist and anti-communist movement during the Second World War.
 Frashëri is referred to as one of the fathers of modern Albanian nationalism.